medusajs/gatsby-starter-medusa/README.md

   </a>
 </p>

-> :warning: **This storefront is deprecated.
-It's recommended to use the [Next.js storefront](https://github.com/medusajs/nextjs-starter-medusa) instead.**
+> :warning: **The Medusa team is not actively maintaining this repository.
+So, this storefront may not work as expected with the latest versions of Medusa.
+Contributions are highly appreciated.
+Otherwise, it's recommended to use the [Next.js storefront](https://github.com/medusajs/nextjs-starter-medusa) instead.**

 ## 🚀 Quick Start